hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Likewise the buckles in the knees and shoes;
 >
-> They now wear colours, strings, and trowsers wide,
+> They now wear colours, strings, and trousers wide,
 >
 > Which, with their own, would hold two legs beside;
 >